 "Don’t worry; you won’t need ‘em."

-Grimes was then thrown off the 40-foot-high scaffold and somehow missed 12 tables but grazed a couple.
-He hit the top rope with his back, where his body’s velocity caused him to bounce back into the ring.
+Grimes was then tossed off the 40-foot-high scaffold like a ragdoll and somehow missed 12 tables and only grazed a couple.
+He then hit the top rope with his back, where his body’s velocity caused him to bounce back into the ring.
+One of the most jaw-dropping events in the history of wrestling.

 WATCH: Vic Grimes almost doesn’t survive after being thrown off a 40-foot scaffold (viewer discretion is advised)